HONR 370 Seminar spring 2019:

 A portion of the essay will be analyzing a historic media image(s) of disability from a museum about disability history: http://museumofdisability.org/ or http://www.disabilitymuseum.org/dhm/index.html.

-Each student will make a presentation about two disability blogs.
-The following is a list of blog sites from which to select:
+Each student group will make a presentation about the group’s assigned disability blogs.
+The following is a list of blog sites for each group:

-Read all the articles from this special issue of Disability Studies Quarterly on Disability Blogging and incorporate them into your presentation.
+Read all the articles from this special issue of Disability Studies Quarterly on Disability Blogging and incorporate at least 5 of them into your presentation.

 DSQ Special Issue on Disability Blogging, http://dsq-sds.org/issue/view/1: